gabesumner/demo-builder/README.md

 Navigate between steps using the top nav bar or the left/right arrow keys.

+### Image Handling

+Images are stored **out-of-band** — separately from the demo's JSON data — and referenced by ID.
+This preserves full-resolution originals without bloating autosaves or sync payloads.

+- **Local mode** — images are stored as full-resolution PNGs in IndexedDB.
+- **Postgres mode** — images are stored in a dedicated `images` table and served at `/images/:id` with immutable cache headers.
+Right-clicking an image and choosing "Save Image As" gives a meaningful filename.
+- **Migration** — demos that contain legacy inline base64 images (from older versions) are automatically migrated to out-of-band storage the first time they are saved.

 ### Storage & Sync

 - **Local storage** — Demos are saved automatically to IndexedDB in the browser.
-- **Google Drive** — Optionally sign in with Google to save demos to Drive, with background polling for external changes.
-Demos can be moved between local and Drive storage at any time.
-- **PostgreSQL** — When a `DATABASE_URL` is configured on the server, all demos are stored in a Postgres database instead.
-Google Drive is not available in this mode.
+- **PostgreSQL** — When a `DATABASE_URL` is configured on the server, all demos and images are stored in a Postgres database.
-- **Import / Export** — Demos can be exported as JSON files and imported on another machine.
+- **Import / Export** — Demos are exported as **ZIP files** containing `demo.json` and a `images/` folder with all referenced images.
+Legacy JSON exports from older versions can still be imported.

 ### Auto-Save Behavior

 All changes are saved automatically — there is no manual save button.

 - Saves are **debounced**: after you stop making changes, a short delay fires before writing.
-Local saves use a ~400ms delay; remote saves (Drive or Postgres) use ~2 seconds to avoid excessive network requests.
+Local saves use a ~400ms delay; Postgres saves use ~2 seconds to avoid excessive network requests.
 - A **save status indicator** in the top bar shows when a save is in-flight and confirms when it completes.
 - On page close or refresh, any pending changes are **flushed immediately** to localStorage as a safety net and recovered on the next load, guarding against data loss if the network is slow.

-### Remote Change Loading
+### Remote Change Detection

-When using Google Drive or PostgreSQL, the app polls for external changes every 30 seconds.
+When using PostgreSQL, the app polls for external changes every 30 seconds.

 - Polling checks only a **lightweight metadata endpoint** (last-modified timestamp) before deciding whether to fetch full data, keeping background traffic minimal.
 - Polling is **paused while the tab is hidden** and resumes when you switch back.